emissary-ingress/emissary/about/why-ambassador.md

-# Why Ambassador Edge Stack?
+# Why the Ambassador Edge Stack?

-Ambassador Edge Stack is an open source, Kubernetes-native [microservices API gateway](/about/microservices-api-gateways) built on the [Envoy Proxy](https://www.envoyproxy.io).
-Ambassador Edge Stack is built from the ground up to support multiple, independent teams that need to rapidly publish, monitor, and update services for end users.
-Ambassador Edge Stack can also be used to handle the functions of a Kubernetes ingress controller and load balancer (for more, see [this blog post](https://blog.getambassador.io/kubernetes-ingress-nodeport-load-balancers-and-ingress-controllers-6e29f1c44f2d)).
+The Ambassador Edge Stack is an open source, Kubernetes-native [microservices API gateway](/about/microservices-api-gateways) built on the [Envoy Proxy](https://www.envoyproxy.io).
+The Ambassador Edge Stack is built from the ground up to support multiple, independent teams that need to rapidly publish, monitor, and update services for end users.
+The Ambassador Edge Stack can also be used to handle the functions of a Kubernetes ingress controller and load balancer (for more, see [this blog post](https://blog.getambassador.io/kubernetes-ingress-nodeport-load-balancers-and-ingress-controllers-6e29f1c44f2d)).

-Or, read the documentation on using Ambassador Edge Stack as an [Ingress Controller](/reference/core/ingress-controller).
+Or, read the documentation on using the Ambassador Edge Stack as an [Ingress Controller](/reference/core/ingress-controller).

 ## Cloud-native applications today